 - fresh asparagus

 Get your grill HOT like, turn it on high with the lid down and let it go for 5 minutes.
 While that’s warming up, sprinkle a little salt and pepper on the salmon fillets and pour your vinegar into a small saucepan over high heat on the stove.
 Get that boiling and reduce the heat to keep a medium boil going.
 No lid!
 We’re reducing here, let that steam out.
 Oh and yes, your eyes/nose may burn with the vinegar vapor that will rise with that steam.
 Once your vinegar is going OK, throw the salmon on your grill, skin side down, and shut the lid.
-Don’t turn the heat down, a little flame licking will make it all the more tasty.
+Turn the heat down to medium if you’re closing the grill lid, but a little flame licking will make it all the more tasty.
 Depending on the thickness of your steak and your preference on cooking, you’ll want it anywhere from 3 – 6 minutes on the first side.
 When your timer rings, flipping the salmon should be easy and the skin should come right off the fish.
 Take the burned skins off and shut the lid again.
 Grill one minute less than the original time – for instance, we like our salmon on the rare side and had 1/2 to 3/4 inch steaks.
 So three minutes on the first side, two minutes more after flipping.
 The fish will cook itself more while standing and it is so easy to over cook a piece of fish.
 For thicker salmon or more done, start with 4 or 5 minutes.
 Remember, you can always cook it more, it’s hard to cook it less once it’s done.
 Anyway, we’ve gotta get back to our vinaigrette!
 So you’re going to boil this until it gets thick and syrupy, half or less of the volume you started with.
 Don’t wander too far because once this hits the thick to burning part, it will go quick!
 The whole boil and reduce thing should only take about 5 minutes, so keep an eye on it after three.
 Lastly, (and most importantly, quickly) snap, rinse and place the asparagus in a pan with a lid and a little water, a little butter and a little salt and pepper.
 Once the water is to a boil, let it steam for about 5 minutes, more if you like your asparagus softer.
 If you can coordinate it right, or have somebody else in charge of the grill (ty Daniel!) the asparagus, salmon and glaze will all be done within minutes of each other.
 Drizzle the raspberry vinaigrette over the fish and enjoy!
 Dukan Diet Worthy, Stage 2 and higher.

 Oh, I almost forgot!
 The raspberry glaze goes pretty well with slices of fresh pear for dessert.
 Fruits are allowed in moderation during Phase 3 of the Dukan Diet and we enjoyed the sweet and tangy together.